 - Vsine source

-- Here the AC source is Vsine.
-Double click on the vsine source and change the value of amplitude and frequency to 11V and 1000Hz respectively.
+- Double-click on the Vsine source and change the value of amplitude and frequency to 11V and 1000Hz respectively.

 1. Positive Series Clippers in Proteus ISIS

-In Positive Series Clipper, positive half cycle of the wave is clipped i.e, removed.
-The circuit is said to be the positive clipper circuit, if the arrowhead of the diode points towards the input source.
+- In the positive clipper circuit, the arrowhead of the diode points towards the input source.

-- To make this circuit, we will add the other components according to the requirement.
-The diode D is connected in series with the load resistor.
+- As we can see in the above figure, diode D is connected in series with the load

-- Double click at resistor and change its value from 10k ohm to 500 ohms.
+- Double-click at the resistor and change its value from 10k ohm to 500 ohms.

 - We'll also add the DC voltmeter to show the difference between biased and unbiased circuit

-- This is the time to pop the play button and set values of oscilloscope according to the table:
+- This is the time to pop the play button and set values of the oscilloscope according to the below table:

-- As soon as we will change the value, we will get the required output as shown in the figure:
+- If everything goes fine, we will get the required output as shown in the figure:

-- The output for the circuit on oscilloscope is given as:
+- The output for the circuit on the oscilloscope is shown below:

-NOTE: If you want a clippers with positive bias, simple change the direction of the battery.
-Connect negative terminal of battery with negative side of diode and the same is for positive side.
+If you want a clipper with a positive bias, simply change the direction of the battery.
+Connect the negative terminal of the battery with the negative side of the diode.
+It's a task, post your results in the comments.

 3. Negative Series Clipper in Proteus

-- Similarly, the output of oscilloscope for the series circuit of negative clippers shows us that the negative side of the wave is clipped:
+- The output of the oscilloscope for the series circuit of negative clippers shows us that the negative side of the wave is clipped: